qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 2.3.16 overview - What's new:

+-   Addressed usability issues with pipeline diagrams
+-   Added a `Remove value` button to configuration item modals to implement another possibility for removing the configuration item value

 ## Version 2.3.15 overview - What's new:

 -   Fixed a bug that caused internal config item data to be incorrectly saved